Jjay Alejandro: Phoenix Fuel Masters

 On January 17, 2023, Alejandro was sent to the Phoenix Super LPG Fuel Masters in a three-team trade.
 The trade reunited him with Coach Jarin.
 In his first conference with Phoenix, he averaged 3.5 points in around 10 minutes.

 In a win over NLEX during the 2023–24 Commissioner's Cup, Alejandro scored a PBA career-high 18 points, with 15 coming in the fourth quarter.
 He then followed it up with 15 points in a loss to the Magnolia Chicken Timplados Hotshots.
 Still Phoenix had a 6–1 record at this point of the conference.
 During the conference, he re-signed with Phoenix for two more seasons.
 Phoenix finished with the conference a record of 8–3 and a twice-to-beat advantage for the playoffs.
 They went on to make it to the semifinals, where they lost to Magnolia.
 However, in the following conference, the 2024 Philippine Cup, they were unable to replicate that success as they had a record of 3–8.
 That extended to the 2024–25 season, where they failed to make the playoffs in all three conferences and led to the replacement of Coach Jarin.

+In December of 2025, Alejandro's contract expired and was not renewed.
+He then tried out for MPBL teams but did not make any opening day rosters.
+This led to him reuniting with Jarin, joining the Lyceum Pirates as an assistant coach under his former mentor.